VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

   selecting only those that it needs.
 * Let the command handler in the view model generator save diferent events, in effect using event sourcing for this view model.
+* Store all command and event messages from all bounded contexts in a message log.

 The first option is not always viable.
 In this particular case it would work because the same team is implementing both bounded contexts and the